 I also add 1/2 cup of white vinegar to the rinse cycle, using the fabric softener well of our washer machine’s detergent tray.
 This replaces any use of fabric softener.
 If clothes are especially smelly (like our dog towels after bathing the dogs), I’ll add a little vinegar to a pre-wash cycle.

 On occasion, I’ll add a few drops of Purification Essential Oil Blend, or lemongrass and lavender essential oils, to the vinegar in the rinse cycle.

 ** PLEASE NOTE ** Don’t be fooled by clever marketing.
 Not all essential oils are created equally.
-Make sure you’re not wasting your money on fake essential oils, or oils diluted in questionable solvents.
+Make sure you’re not wasting your money on fake essential oils, or oils diluted in questionable solvents (even if they’re labeled as “pure essential oil.”
 Don’t miss our complete guide on how to find quality essential oils to ensure you’re not wasting your money on brands of oils that legally carry out questionable or unethical practices and mislead you through deceitful marketing practices.